druglogics/pydruglogics/paper/paper.md

 # Summary

-For complex diseases such as cancer, combined drug therapies can enhance the efficacy of the personalized treatment and minimize side effects [@jinRationalCombinationsTargeted2023].
-Combined drug therapies may have a stronger effect than single drug treatments, a concept referred to as synergy [@berenbaumWhatSynergy1989].
+For complex diseases such as cancer, combined drug therapies can enhance the efficacy of personalized treatment and minimize side effects [@jinRationalCombinationsTargeted2023].
+Combined drug therapies may have a stronger effect than single-drug treatments, a concept referred to as synergy [@berenbaumWhatSynergy1989].
 However, finding synergistic drug combinations is a challenging area of modern medicine.
-The vast number of possible drug combinations, even for small sets of drugs, makes it a complex problem due to the exponential growth in combinations.
-This fact causes longer testing time in the laboratory experiments and a significant amount of experimental costs.
+The vast number of possible drug combinations, even for small sets of drugs, makes it a complex problem due to the combinatorial growth in possibilities.
+This fact necessitates longer testing time in the laboratory experiments and a significant amount of experimental costs.

 PyDrugLogics is a Python package that generates optimized Boolean models that represent a biological system and performs in-silico perturbations of these models to predict synergistic drug combinations.
 The implemented method is derived from